top of page

 Is Step-up SIP worth it?

-A regular SIP (Systematic Investment Plan) lets you invest a fixed amount, say ₹5,000 (or any amount), every month into a mutual fund.
+Last Reviewed and Updated: 17 Aug 2026 A regular SIP (Systematic Investment Plan) lets you invest a fixed amount, say Rs 5,000 every month, into a mutual fund.
 Simple, automatic, disciplined.
 A Step-up SIP (also called a Top-up SIP) takes this a step further.
 You commit to increasing your SIP amount by a fixed percentage or fixed sum at regular intervals, typically every year.
-So, your ₹5,000 today becomes ₹6,000 next year, ₹7,200 the year after, and so on.
-It can be any amount.
-The idea is borrowed
+So your Rs 5,000 today becomes Rs 6,000 next year, Rs 7,200 the year after, and so on.
+The idea is b

 What are flexi cap mutual funds?

-Flexi cap mutual funds are an open-ended, dynamically managed category of equity mutual funds that have the freedom to invest across companies of all market capitalisations - large cap, mid cap, and small cap without any restriction on the proportion allocated to each segment.
-Unlike other equity fund categories that are bound by regulatory mandates to maintain a minimum percentage in a specific market cap segment, flexi cap funds give fund managers the liberty to move money
+Last Reviewed and Updated: 17 Aug 2026 Flexi cap mutual funds are an open-ended, dynamically managed category of equity mutual funds that can invest across companies of all market capitalisations, large cap, mid cap, and small cap, without any restriction on the proportion allocated to each segment.
+Unlike other equity fund categories bound by regulatory mandates to maintain a minimum percentage in a specific market cap segment, flexi cap funds give fund managers the liberty

 Mar 24 min read